yangziwen/diff-checkstyle/README.md

 * Besides [the original command-line options of checkstyle](http://checkstyle.sourceforge.net/cmdline.html), this tool adds three new options: <b>--git-dir</b>, <b>--include-indexed-codes</b> and <b>--base-rev</b>
     * git-dir：Specify the root directory of the git repository.
 When using this option, the check job will only consider the files based on git-diff.
     * include-indexed-codes：With this option, the tool will also consider the changes in git staging area.
-    * base-rev：Specify the reference(commit or branch or tag) to which the latest commit(HEAD) will compare for the diff calculation.
+    * base-rev：Specify the reference(commit or branch or tag) with which the latest commit(HEAD) will compare on the diff calculation.
 The default value of <b>base-rev</b> will be HEAD(the latest commit) if <b>--include-indexed-codes</b> is used, otherwise the default is HEAD~(the first parent of the latest commit).
 * Run with the jar file
 ```
 java -jar diff-checkstyle.jar -c /custom_checks.xml --git-dir ${your_git_repo_path} --base-rev HEAD~3 --include-indexed-codes